Who are the Rohingya?

 What is ActionAid doing in Bangladesh to help Rohingya refugees?

-ActionAid is responding to the crisis in in Mainnerghona refugee camp in Cox’s Bazar, where we are delivering a lifesaving humanitarian response targeting 50,000 refugees.
+ActionAid is responding to the crisis in in Mainnerghona refugee camp in Cox’s Bazar, where we are delivering a lifesaving humanitarian response to over 64,000 refugees.

 - We’ve distributed 14,486 blankets to 7,893 families